 “Friends … “ Carrie said and turned her head back to Lin.
 “Can I have more of that cola?
 My head hurts.”

 “Is it the heat or that bottle of wine we did before we let Natasha entertain us?”
-Lin asked, a sly smile showing quickly then disappearing and back was the standard Christakis-poker face.
+Lin asked, a sly smile showing quickly then disappearing, and back was the standard Kouris-poker face.

 But it was a beautiful poker-face, not particularly because of Lin’s gossamer features surrounding those intense deep dark-brown eyes, but more because when she was happiest it always looked as if there was some secret she did not tell you but really wanted to, and it would make you laugh when you knew.

 That’s what Carrie loved about Lin – that was where it all started: That was what you could see if you knew her.
-If you had lived with her for almost two years sharing an apartment and argued about dishes and change for laundry machines and Nietzsche and bad scifi movies.
+If you had lived with her for almost two years sharing two apartments and argued about dishes and change for laundry machines and Nietzsche and bad scifi movies.
 You knew it was there, just under the surface of the smile, something beautiful – more than was ever evident in what you could see.
-And you remembered it when there were blacker nights and visits to the psych ward, and you weren’t sure it was a safe call to have that many pills in a glass in the bath room at the same time.
+And you remembered it when there were blacker nights and visits to the psych ward, and you weren’t sure it was a safe call to have that many pills in a glass in the bathroom at the same time.

 “No more sequels?”

 “No,” Carrie said, “I couldn’t stand it, even if she is pure eye-candy.”